The Heart Of Our Story

 The End Is The Beginning

-In 1983 at the age of 85, Charlie decided to retire.
-He had slowed down a lot, and when his daughter and family in the Midwest invited him to live there, he took the opportunity to bid farewell.
-As things were winding down, Benny, Sam, Charlie’s brother Frank, a trumpet player who ran the brass department, and Harry Nifik, the cranky sax repairman who worked on the second floor all decided to retire, too.
+In 1983, at the age of 85, Charlie decided it was time to retire.
+Slowed down by the years, he accepted an invitation from his daughter and her family in the Midwest to move in with them.
+As the shop’s activities wound down, his long-time companions—Benny, Sam, Charlie’s brother Frank (a trumpet player who ran the brass department), and Harry Nifik, the cranky sax repairman on the second floor—also decided to retire.

-I was going to move along as well, pursuing the performance career I had embarked on years prior when Charlie made me an offer.
-For a nominal fee, he would pass along the entire double reed side of his business for me to take on and make my own.
-This was out of left field, and nothing I had ever sought.
-I spoke with many family and friends about this, and my father-in-law was adamant that I should do it.
-He eventually convinced me, loaned me the money, and helped guide me in how to start such an ambitious project.
+As for me, I was ready to move on as well, focusing on the performance career I had been building.
+But then, Charlie made me an unexpected offer: for a nominal fee, he would pass on the entire double reed side of his business for me to take on and make my own.
+It was a proposal I had never anticipated.
+I sought advice from family and friends, and my father-in-law, in particular, was adamant that I should seize the opportunity.
+He eventually convinced me, even loaning me the money and guiding me on how to start such an ambitious venture.

 Charlie in later years, relaxing in his 5th floor apartment above the shop

-The very first price list for Charles Double Reed Company
+The very first price list/catalog for Charles Double Reed Company

 The Next Generation

-Just as the building was about to be transferred to its new owners (a Dominican fruit store), I took a leap of faith and changed what had been a storefront for decades into a mail-order business.
-I renamed it Charles Double Reed Company and moved it to our living room.
-I moved the cabinets, tools, products, and the rest of the double reed stuff to the now overstuffed living room of my apartment in Brooklyn.
+Charlie had set aside the entire double reed department for me, allowing me to use his storefront for six months while he closed down the business and I found my footing.
+Juggling both a business and a music performance career was no small task, but I was determined.
+Just as the building was about to be transferred to its new owners (a Dominican fruit store), I took a leap of faith and transformed what had been a storefront for decades into a mail-order business.
+I renamed it Charles Double Reed Company and moved it to our living room in Carroll Gardens, Brooklyn.
+I relocated the cabinets, tools, products, and all the double reed supplies into the now-overstuffed space.

-Charlie retired to Indiana, living with his daughter and her family until he passed away in 1990.
-Charles Double Reed Company started with the names and addresses of 600 double reed players that I collected in those last 6 months at Charlie’s storefront.
+Charlie retired to Indiana, where he lived with his daughter and her family until his passing in 1990.
+Charles Double Reed Company, starting with the names and addresses of 600 double reed players I had collected in those last six months at Charlie’s storefront, began to grow.

 Back to New York City And Repair

-We had a huge safe for the dozens of instruments we now stocked, and a stunning view from the Chrysler building to the former World Trade Towers.
-Double reed players from around the world visited us when they toured in New York.
-We had members of every major symphony orchestra in the world stop by and become customers and friends.
+The loft had a huge safe for the dozens of high-end instruments we now stocked and offered a stunning view from the Chrysler Building to the Empire State Building to the World Trade Towers.
+Double reed players from around the world visited us while touring New York, and members of every major symphony orchestra became customers and friends.

 Brian at the repair workbench